 Having a baby in Singapore

 Every couple goes through a few phases in their lifetime together.
-Date extensively, get married, buy a home, have a child, grow wrinkly together.
+Date extensively, get married, buy a home, have a child and get that Baby Bonus, and grow wrinkly together.
 Sometimes, the order gets a little jumbled, but ultimately, these life milestones are pretty much set in stone.

 1. Choosing an obstetrician and hospital if you don’t already have one

 If you don’t already have an Obstetrician-Gynaecologist (ob-gyn) that you see on the regular, one way to seek a reliable one out is through word of mouth.
 Do also filter your search based on your preferred hospital.
 Private ob-gyns tend to have a hospital in which he/she practices, and it might not be the one that you’ve shortlisted for yourself.

 Tip: Take advantage of the free hospital maternity tours – these will help you along the decision-making process by giving you a little sneak peek of what you can expect when your due date rolls around.

 2. Prenatal check-ups

 Depending on the route – private or public hospital – you choose to take, each prenatal check-up with your obstetrician can set you back anywhere between $29.40 (government subsidised) to $500 per visit.
 You’ll usually be slotted in for 1 prenatal check-up/month in your first and second trimester and 1 every 2 weeks in your final trimester as your due date nears.

 There are prenatal packages offered by hospitals and specialist clinics that let you pay a set amount for all prenatal consultations and ultrasounds.
 These will also give you an idea of the total amount you’d have to pay.